Spreading Climate Change Literacy on Wheels: Science Express Climate Action Special

-- Students studying in schools affiliated to the State board with Regional Language as a medium of instruction had significantly higher climate change awareness than students studying in schools affiliated to the National boards with English as a medium of instruction.
+- Students studying in Regional Language schools had significantly higher climate change awareness than students studying in English and Hindi medium schools.

-- Climate change awareness was highest for students when the number of Science Express visitors per day was between 10,000 and 15,000 (crowds were often much larger).
+- Climate change awareness was high when the number of Science Express visitors per day was between 10,000 and 15,000.
+When crowds were much larger, students felt rushed.

 Partnerships and political buy-in is critical.
 SECAS built several partnerships that were crucial to its success.
 In addition, VASCSC set up a test train so stakeholders could see the exhibit in sketch form.
 India’s Minister of the Environment at the time also went through and provided feedback on the exhibits.
 This hands-on involvement was key to building buy-in and interest.

 Educate to inspire.
 SECAS is an innovative method to educate people, and especially students, about the effects of climate change and how small steps can help mitigate them.
 The exhibits, models, and audio visuals in SECAS are nicely designed and easy to understand.
 The approach of using a train as an exhibition space is something that can capture a young person’s imagination.

 Learning can be extended and enriched beyond the train itself.
 The train exhibits can inspire learners and be a stepping off point for further engagement.
 VASCSC found that it is critical to provide lesson plans for teachers to continue learning beyond the train visit itself.
 Activities at the stations along with the take-away kit of materials make a difference—climate change awareness is higher for students who received materials than for students who did not.